jrpotter/notebook/notes/c17/alignment.md

 %%ANKI
 Basic
-Assume a `32`-bit storage unit, overlapping units, and high-to-low order.
+Assume a `32`-bit storage unit, overlapping units, and high-to-low order on a big-endian machine.
 How is the following packed in memory?
 ```c
 struct foo {
   signed a : 4;